kamauwashington/nats-gatekeeper-pattern-api/README.md

 ## Environment Variables

-This repository uses dotenv, feel free to create a .env file to set the ALPHA_VANTAGE_KEY, or override other aspects of the program.
+This repository uses dotenv, feel free to create a .env to override other aspects of the program.

 * TOMTOM_API_KEY : The API Key provided by TomTom (defaults to **no-key**)
 * HOST : The host the express server should run on (defaults to **localhost**)